ShaunaGordon/dotfiles/README.md

 Anyone that's done a lot of modifications to their dotfiles knows that they can get unruly very quickly, especially as you build your collection of languages, aliases, and who-knows-what else.
 This repo is my attempt at keeping things organized.

-I'm also like a lot of other people in that I have more than one computer (home, work, auxillary...), and would like my settings consistent between them all.
+I'm also like a lot of other people in that I have more than one computer (home, work, auxillary...), and would like my settings consistent between them all, at least to start with.
 This greatly helps with that by keeping them all in one actual, physical location, while symlinking them where they all need to be.
 By keeping them all in one place and symlinking them around, it's a lot easier to keep track of them in a git repository.

 ### So What's In Here?